tidyverse/tidyverse.org/content/blog/censored-0-2-0/index.md

 ### New `"aorsf"` engine for `rand_forest()`

 This engine has been contributed by [Byron Jaeger](https://github.com/bcjaeger) and enables users to fit oblique random survival forests with the aorsf package.
-What's with the oblique you ask?
+What's with the *oblique* you ask?

-Oblique describes how the decision trees that form the random forest make their splits at each node: If the split is based on a single predictor, the resulting tree is called *axis-based* because the split is perpendicular to the axis of the predictor.
+Oblique describes how the decision trees that form the random forest make their splits at each node.
+If the split is based on a single predictor, the resulting tree is called *axis-based* because the split is perpendicular to the axis of the predictor.
 If the split is based on a linear combination of predictors, there is a lot more flexibility in how the data is split: the split does not need to be perpendicular to any of the predictor axes.
 Such trees are called *oblique*.

 The documentation for the [aorsf](https://docs.ropensci.org/aorsf) package includes a nice illustration of this with the splits for an axis-based tree on the left and an oblique tree on the right: